I was once in love with a heroin addict!!

 If anyone reading this is currently "in love" with an addict, I can honestly say, "I know how you feel."
 I too, at one point had a heroin addicted boyfriend.
 I'm 20 years old and just recently helped him come to the realization that he is an addict.

-"Should I stay with him and do everything in my power to help him get better, for fear if the addiction goes on any longer he will overdose?"
+"Should I stay with him and do everything in my power to help him get better, for fear if the addiction goes on any longer he will overdose and die?"

 Once we talked and he agreed to check into a rehab program - a huge weight was lifted off my shoulders and there was such a sense of relief in the air.
 I knew him being there would keep him completely clean and in the right direction to a clean future.
 Sadly, the trust I once had in him was completely shattered the moment I found everything out.

 Thinking back on how awful he treated me while he was using - makes me sick.
 Everyday he lied and manipulated me.
 Borrowing money, for things such as "gas, bills, car repairs, cigarettes, etc" because he had lost a lot of hours at work and was low on money.
 And then finding out - all the money I gave him was used towards buying dope.
 It makes me sick.

 Never actually being where he told me he was - was another problem.
 Never wanting to hangout or see me because he had "other" stuff he had to do (like going to the city to buy, and all other business associated with "dealing").
 I was no longer his first priority, and I don't even think I was a priority at all.
 His whole life revolved around the process of getting high.

 I'm sure you know exactly what I'm talking about, when you're in love with an addict your life changes in more ways than you will ever know.
 Our relationship has taken a 180 degree turn - for the worst.
 Like they say, there isn't a relationship without trust and communication, two things our relationship is clearly lacking.